elixir-lang/elixir-lang.github.com/crash-course.markdown

 Process.self
 {% endhighlight %}

 **Note**.
-Since Erlang modules are represented by atoms, you may invoke Erlang functions in Elixir as follow:
+Since Erlang modules are represented by atoms, you may invoke Erlang functions in Elixir as follows:

 {% highlight ruby %}
 :lists.sort [3, 2,1]